George H. Walther: Biography

-Walther was born in the village of Betzigerode, in what was then the Electorate of Hesse in the German Confederation.
+Walther was born in the village of Betzigerode, in what was then the Electorate of Hesse.
 He attended the military academy at the nearby city of Kassel and worked as a civil engineer and surveyor.
 In 1855, Walther emigrated to the United States and settled in Theresa, Dodge County, Wisconsin.
 He served as county surveyor and drainage commissioner for Dodge County.
 Walther was also justice of the peace and revenue inspector.
 During the American Civil War, Walther served as captain of Company I in the 7th Wisconsin Infantry Regiment and was wounded at the Battle of Gainesville.
 He later returned to service as major with the 34th Wisconsin Infantry Regiment and was then promoted to lieutenant colonel of the 35th Wisconsin Volunteer Infantry Regiment.
 In 1866, Walther moved to Milwaukee, Wisconsin.
 In 1876, Walther served in the Wisconsin State Assembly on the Reform Party ticket.
 Walther died at his home in Milwaukee, Wisconsin as a result of the wounds he suffered during the American Civil War.